ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ``A=A(\mathbf{z},V,T)``

- Taking derivatives of this function (within the OpenSAFT module, this is done using automatic differentiation) can give us a wide range of properties which are given in the appendix.
+ Taking derivatives of this function (within the Clapeyron module, this is done using automatic differentiation) can give us a wide range of properties which are given in the appendix.
 However, it is more common that we are interested in the state of a system at certain conditions ($\mathbf{z}_0$, $p_0$ , $T_0$).
 The answer to this can be determined from the following, deceptively simple, minimisation of the Gibbs free energy:

 ``\min G(\mathbf{z}_0,p_0,T_0)``